karakurai/visual_inspection/README.md

 ## Application features
  - Works on a PC without GPU.
  - Works with an inexpensive webcam (no need for expensive camera).
+ - You can specify the area to inspect in the image.
  - Inspection supports both conventional AI and deep learning-based AI.
  - AI model creation with no-code is realized by using ADFI.
  - Capable of pre-processing more than 10 types of images (Grayscaling, edge extraction, mask processing, etc.).